AgileRL/AgileRL/docs/api/wrappers/pettingzoo_parallel_vectorization.rst

       }
       observations, rewards, terminations, truncations, infos = vec_env.step(actions)

-The second is for custom Parallel API PettingZoo environments, `CustomPettingZooVectorizationParallelWrapper`, which should be used for environment classes that subclass `ParallelEnv` and can be used as follows:
+The second is for custom Parallel API PettingZoo environments, `PettingZooVectorizationParallelWrapper`, which should be used for environment classes that subclass `ParallelEnv` and can be used as follows:

 .. code-block:: python

-  from agilerl.wrappers.pettingzoo_wrappers import PettingZooVectorizationParallelWrapper from pettingzoo.atari import space_invaders_v2
+  from agilerl.wrappers.pettingzoo_wrappers import DefaultPettingZooVectorizationParallelWrapper from pettingzoo.atari import space_invaders_v2

   env = CustomEnv(custom_arg="custom_arg")
   n_envs = 4
-  vec_env = CustomPettingZooVectorizationParallelWrapper(env, n_envs=n_envs)
+  vec_env = PettingZooVectorizationParallelWrapper(env, n_envs=n_envs)
   observations, infos = vec_env.reset()
   for step in range(25):
       actions = {